AdobeDocs/experience-platform.en/help/query-service/clients/rstudio.md

 ## Next steps

-For more information on how to write and run queries, please read the [running queries guide](../best-practices/writing-queries.md).
+For more information on how to write and run queries, please read the guide on [running queries](../best-practices/writing-queries.md).